na-na-hi/renget/archive/nkrym.md

 "Only 20 minu- I mean, as you wish sir."
 Ayame bowed her head and got to work, understanding your message andcontrolling herself.
 She wasn't ignorant of boundaries after all, she just liked pushing them a bit too much; she needed to learn where the border between being bratty and being ill-trained was, between fun penalty and ugly punishment.

+!!! info This is only the first part!
+     *Read on at https://rentry.org/nkrym2 to find out what happens next!*